Have questions? Here are a few of the most commonly asked:

 How does religion play a role in DART’s work?

 DART works with religious congregations.
 It’s common for our meetings to open and close in prayer and for organizers and leaders to reflect on values of justice and equality found in our various faith traditions.
-It is not required that organizers belong to certain faith tradition as DART is an equal opportunity employer and does not discriminate based on religion, but it is important that they respect all religions and feel comfortable working in a religious setting.
+Organizers do not need to be personally religious, but it is important that they respect all religions and are willing to be trained to work with religious institutions.

 What are the hours?